613 – Special Education

 Child Advocacy.
 The Urbandale Community School District recognizes its responsibility to identify, to evaluate and to provide a free appropriate public education to enrolled and preschool children with disabilities.
 The Board of Directors assigns each licensed employee with a child advocacy function to maintain a vigilance on the educational functioning level of all children under their charge and to report to the principals any child who may have a disability necessitating special programming.

 Building Assistance Teams.
-Building assistance teams are responsible for the identification of children with disabilities and for the design of individual plans, placement and evaluation procedures in accordance with law and in accordance with the current Heartland Area Education Agency Program Manual for Special Education.
-Parents shall be invited to participate in the planning and implementation of their children’s educational programs.
+Building assistance teams are responsible for the identification of children with disabilities and for the design of individual plans, placement and evaluation procedures in accordance with law.
+Parents shall be invited to participate in the planning and implementation of their children’s educational programs as required by law.

 Review.
 Each child’s IEP shall be reviewed at least once annually or as required by federal or state laws and rules of the Iowa Department of Education.